ShivangiChy/Fan-Page/README.md

-Created a Fan Page on my favourite writer Ruskin Bond.
+I have created a Fan Page for my favorite writer Ruskin Bond.